-11.7.
-Power-Save Mode
+14.7.
+Power-save Mode

 When the SM[2:0] bits are written to 011, the SLEEP instruction makes the MCU enter Power-save mode.
-This mode is identical to Power-down, except:
+This mode is identical to Power-down, with one exception:

 If Timer/Counter2 is enabled, it will keep running during sleep.
 The device can wake up from either Timer Overflow or Output Compare event from Timer/Counter2 if the corresponding Timer/Counter2 interrupt enable bits are set in TIMSK2, and the Global Interrupt Enable bit in SREG is set.